 The Jack Russell Terriers is a breed that I am very familiar with.
 They are predominantly white with light brown or black markings.
 This dog will hunt almost any small animal.
 It is also known that your home will not be infested with rats or snakes if you have this dog by your side.
 They were mainly bred for hunting foxes.
 This dog is small but has the heart of a lion.
 They weigh 13 to 17 pounds and has a small body frame.

 Use: Scent dog for hunting hare.

 The basset hound is a short-legged breed that was bred for hunting hare.
 Their long ears and short legs make them exceptional at picking up a scent at ground level.
-The Basset is also very prone to drooling and have a strong odor.
-They also weigh from 40 pounds up to 80 pounds depending on whether its a male or female.
+The Basset is also very prone to drooling and has a strong odor.
+They also weigh 40 pounds up to 80 pounds, depending on whether it’s a male or female.

 #20 Cretan Hound

 Use: Hunting hare.

 The Cretan Hound is one of the oldest hunting breeds that can date from 3000 years ago.
 They originate from Crete, which is a small island south of Greece.
 This breed is also scarce and seldom seen outside Crete.
 This dog can hunt hare and is also very light on its feet.
 They also weigh between 44 pounds up to 60 pounds.
 This dog is very affectionate and meek but also serious when it comes to hunting prey.